 Policing with First Nations, Metis and Inuit Peoples Committee

-The mandate of the Policing with First Nations, Métis and Inuit Peoples Committee is to consider matters relating to sustainable policing services and enhanced public safety for Canadian indigenous peoples and their communities.
+Consider matters relating to sustainable policing services and enhanced public safety for Indigenous peoples and their communities throughout Canada.

 - Support a measured and consistent approach to large-scale protest management;